astronomer/docs/astro/cross-account-role-setup.md

 ## Prerequisites

-- A dedicated AWS account with minimum EC2 service quotas.
+- A dedicated AWS account with the minimum EC2 service quotas.
 - A subscription to the [Astro Status Page](https://status.astronomer.io/).
-This will ensure that you're alerted in the case of an incident or scheduled maintenance.
+This ensures that you'll be notified when there are incidents or when maintenance is scheduled.
 - The following domains added to your organization's allowlist for any user and CI/CD environments:

     - `https://cloud.astronomer.io/`